Atiksh47/NBA-Momentum-Visualizer/README.md

 python scripts/fetch_games.py   # writes data/*.json, ~30s
 ```

-Then open `index.html` directly in a browser, or serve locally:
+Then open `index.html` in a browser (game picker), or serve locally to avoid CORS issues with the JSON files:

 ```bash
 npx serve .